How to use TMC2208 Stepper Motor Driver with Arduino

 1. Arduino IDE

-Circuit Diagram for Interfacing the TMC2208 Driver Module with Arduino
+Circuit Diagram: TMC2208 Stepper Motor Driver with Arduino

 To make it simple to get started, I won't cover the complex application and working of the TMC2208.
 Below, you can see a simple circuit diagram of interfacing the TMC2208 stepper driver module with the Arduino UNO.
-If you are completely new to stepper motors please check out our article to on how stepper motor works?, to understand the basics.
+If you are completely new to stepper motors, please check out our article on how a stepper motor works?, to understand the basics.

 Circuit Diagram for TMC2208 Interfacing with Arduino UNO